3fon3fonov/exostriker/README.md

-**Scientific papers which made the use of the Exo-Striker (to my knowledge):**
+**Scientific papers which one one way or another made the use of the Exo-Striker (to my knowledge):**

+*  Stock, S.; Nagel, E.; Kemmer, J.; Passegger, V. M.; Reffert, S.; Quirrenbach, A. et al. The CARMENES search for exoplanets around M dwarfs.
+Three temperate to warm super-Earths. arXiv e-prints arXiv:2010.00474

+*  Kemmer, J.; Stock, S.; Kossakowski, D.; Kaminski, A.; Molaverdikhani, K. et al. Discovery of a hot, transiting, Earth-sized planet and a second temperate, non-transiting planet around the M4 dwarf GJ 3473 (TOI-488). arXiv e-prints  arXiv:2009.10432

 * Jeffers, S. V.; Dreizler, S.; Barnes, J. R.; Haswell, C. A.; Nelson, R. P. et al. A multiple planet system of super-Earths orbiting the brightest red dwarf star GJ887.
-(Science, in press) arXiv e-prints arXiv:2006.16372
+Science, 368, 1477.

 * Jones, M. I., Wittenmyer, R., Aguilera-Gómez, C., Soto, M. G., Torres, P. et al. Four Jovian planets around low-luminosity giant stars observed by the EXPRESS and PPPS (A&A, submitted) arXiv e-prints arXiv:2006.01277

-* Obermeier, C., Steuer, J., Kellermann, H., Saglia, R., Henning, Th., et al. Following the TraCS of exoplanets with Pan-Planets: Wendelstein-1b and Wendelstein-2b (A&A, in press) arXiv e-prints arXiv:2005.13560
+* Obermeier, C., Steuer, J., Kellermann, H., Saglia, R., Henning, Th., et al. Following the TraCS of exoplanets with Pan-Planets: Wendelstein-1b and Wendelstein-2b.
+A&A, 639, 130.

 * Stock, S., J. Kemmer, S. Reffert, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Characterization of the nearby ultra-compact multiplanetary system YZ Ceti.
 A&A, 636, 119.